 The PSPAC turned out to be a true GOD send with 42,000 square feet of state-of-art performance space, free parking, free of midtown traffic, classrooms, a gallery and a catering kitchen.
 The venue made way for expanding the festival programming to include hosting international and local vendors, an art exhibit, classes, a cafe restaurant and bar.
 This created the opportunity for additional streams of revenue separate from the ticket fees paid directly to the artists.
 In addition to a steady stream of donations from art enthusiasts, this is the business model that has sustained the festival to this day.

-In seven short years, the Atlanta Black Theatre Festival has provided a platform for over 125 playwrights to self-produce their original works in Atlanta.
+In eight short years, the Atlanta Black Theatre Festival has provided a platform for over 150 playwrights to self-produce their original works in Atlanta.
 Some playwrights are local and many playwrights have traveled from afar representing 24 states and three countries.
-The ABTF has also provided performance opportunities for over 1,800 artists entertaining thousands of theatre enthusiasts.
+The ABTF has also provided performance opportunities for over 2,000 artists entertaining thousands of theatre enthusiasts.

 Wanda decided to go back to school and earn her Bachelor's degree.
 She currently works with children in the human services industry and lives in south Atlanta.
 She still serves as Chief Adjudicator for the Atlanta Black Theatre Festival.

 The Henson's two oldest children graduated with full-scholarships from the US Naval Academy and Spelman College and one is a currently a senior at Hampton University on a partial scholarship.
 Toni and her husband, Antonio just celebrated 30 years of marriage.
 Antonio currently serves on the Advisory Board.

 To date the festival operates 100% debt free.
 More importantly, we're telling our stories.